 As a self-published author, you pay the full cost of producing your work and are responsible for marketing and distribution.
 Therefore, the finished copies, the copyright, all subsidiary rights, and all profits are exclusively yours.

 We print all kinds of books for authors, organizations, and businesses all across the USA.
+Find out why our customers think we're one of the best self-publishing companies.

 7 Self-Publishing Benefits